marcusoftnet/marcusoftnet.github.io/_posts/2007-03-16-betting-in-progress.md

 blogger_orig_url: http://www.marcusoft.net/2007/03/betting-in-progress.html
 ---

 Today we're kicking off a new subproject at my customer.
 And except four new features the customer has ask for only one (1) bug to be fixed.
 I don't think that this will hold.

-So.... i am saying the magical words; "if this release on contains that one bug-fix i will eat my USB-mouse"
+So....
+I am saying the magical words; "if this release on contains that one bug-fix I will eat my USB-mouse"